angch/multibot/README.md

 # discordbot

-A Discord(and Slack and Telegram and IRC) bot for fun and play
+A multiplatform Bot on Discord, Slack, Telegram and IRC) for fun and play. "discordbot" is a legacy name.

 ## Stuff to try